-Conserve Atlanta’s greenspaces, the native habitats within them, and the ecological networks they comprise.
+Conserve Atlanta’s nature, trees and urban forests, the native habitats within them, and the ecological networks they comprise.

 Grow the City’s capacity to maintain its existing inventory of public parks, greenspaces and trails (including the Atlanta BeltLine).

-Sustainably and equitably improve and expand Atlanta’s network of public parks, greenspaces and trails.
+Sustainably and equitably expand and improve Atlanta’s network of public parks, greenspaces and trails.